Top 5 Natural Wonders for Canoers & Kayakers

 The area is ideal for boaters, kayakers, canoers and tubers alike to drift along the glassy, cool waters in picturesque surroundings.
 With so many options to be found, we took the time to highlight some of the best spots in the destination to kick back and float.

-Anchored by the stunning natural landmark of Rainbow Springs State Park, the Rainbow River in Dunnellon is a family-friendly river shimmering with silver and turquoise hues, surrounded by towering palm trees, ferns, gardens and waterfalls.
+Anchored by the stunning natural landmark of Rainbow Springs State Park, the Rainbow River in Dunnellon is a family-friendly river shimmering with silver and turquoise hues, surrounded by towering palm trees, ferns, gardens, and waterfalls.
 The river maintains a cool 72-degree temperature year-round, perfect for a refresh from those balmy Florida days.
-It’s the perfect place to enjoy swimming, snorkeling, tubing, canoeing, kayaking, and paddle boarding.
+It’s the perfect place to enjoy swimming, snorkeling, tubing, canoeing, kayaking, and paddleboarding.

-The park is open form 8 a.m. to sundown 365 days a year, and a $2 per person fee is required for entrance.
+The park is open from 8 a.m. to sundown 365 days a year, and a $2 per person fee is required for entrance.
 A fee of $4 is imposed for launching personal canoes or kayaks.

 Juniper Run is ideal for more experienced paddlers seeking a true aquatic adventure.
 This natural flowing spring is one of the top canoe runs in America, set under a dense canopy of old-growth forest.
 At about 7 miles long, the run provides an exciting and challenging day on the water.
 The first 1.5 miles are beautiful – swift, narrow and winding, with crystal clear, shallow waters.
 The middle section alternates between wider, deeper water and narrower runs, including a short rapid.
 At the bottom, it expands into impressive wetlands before arriving at Juniper Wayside.
 The entire trip can take anywhere from 4-5 hours.
 A variety of wildlife can be spotted along the banks including deer, otters, raccoons, alligators, birds, and black bears.
 Our tip: arrive early as the run can get very crowded, especially on the weekends.
 The Juniper Springs Recreation Area boasts picnic tables, toilets, drinking water and parking.